redhat-performance/arcaflow-plugin-kube-burner/README.md

 In order to run the [kube-burner plugin](kube-burner-plugin.py) run the following steps:

 ### Native
-*Note: The plugin should be able to access the kubeconfig of your kubernetes/openshift cluster and the kube-burner binary must be downloaded locally.
+*Note: The plugin should be able to access the kubeconfig of your openshift cluster and the kube-burner binary must be downloaded locally.
 Install poetry(curl -sSL https://install.python-poetry.org | python3 - )*
 1. Clone this repository
 2. Create a `venv` in the current directory with `python3 -m venv $(pwd)/venv`
 3. Activate the `venv` by running `source venv/bin/activate`
 4. cd arcaflow-plugin-kube-burner
 5. curl -L https://github.com/cloud-bulldozer/kube-burner/releases/download/v1.1/kube-burner-1.1-Linux-x86_64.tar.gz | tar xz -C . kube-burner
 6. Run `poetry install`
+7. Copy and Paste the openshift cluster's kubeconfig file content into the kubeburner_input.yaml file
-7. To run a kube-burner workload `python3.9 ./arcaflow_plugin_kubeburner/kubeburner_plugin.py -f kubeburner_input.yaml`
+8. To run a kube-burner workload `python3.9 ./arcaflow_plugin_kubeburner/kubeburner_plugin.py -f kubeburner_input.yaml`

 ### Containerized
 1. Clone this repository
 2. cd arcaflow-plugin-kube-burner
+3. Copy and Paste the openshift cluster's kubeconfig file content into the kubeburner_input.yaml file
-3. Create the container with `docker build -t arca-kube-burner -f Dockerfile`
+4. Create the container with `docker build -t arca-kube-burner -f Dockerfile`
-4. Run `cat kubeburner_input.yaml | docker run -v "<absolute path to cluster kubeconfig file>:${HOME}/.kube/config:ro" -i arca-kube-burner --debug -f -`
+5. Run `cat kubeburner_input.yaml | docker run -i arca-kube-burner --debug -f -`

 ## Image Building